suzannepk/using_python_olcf/README.md

 * Edit the source activate line to activate the mpi4p_env we created together.
 * close and save the file.

-To submit the batch script:
+To submit the batch script from a fresh shell:
 ```
 sbatch --export=NONE submit_hello.sbatch
 ``